freemanfinicum/freemanfinicum.github.io/README.md

 Bittrex-

+I also reccomend opening an account here at Bittrex, I have never had any issues with them.

 Create free account:   <a href="https://bittrex.com/Account/Register" target="_blank">Bittrex</a>

 How to fund your new account:   <a href="https://www.youtube.com/watch?v=ITUX4W6Ig2w" target="_blank">How to fund your new account</a>